ossec/ossec-docs/docs/manual/output/database-output.rst

 ------------------------------------------

 After installation is complete database support needs to be turned on and enabled.
-The following command will enable database daemons on the next restart.
+The following command will enable the database daemon on the next restart.

 .. code-block:: console